eemeli/make-plural/README.md

 ## Dependencies

-None.
-CLDR plural rule data is included in JSON format; make-plural supports the [LDML Language Plural Rules](http://unicode.org/reports/tr35/tr35-numbers.html#Language_Plural_Rules) as used in CLDR release 24 and later.
+Make-plural has no runtime dependencies.
+CLDR plural rule data is included in JSON format; make-plural supports the
+[LDML Language Plural Rules](http://unicode.org/reports/tr35/tr35-numbers.html#Language_Plural_Rules) as used in CLDR release 24 and later.